8135 102 Street NW, Edmonton

 Because their ingredients are locally sourced, their menu items carry a relatively hefty price.
 I had the option of getting a single egg with my Chicken and Waffles and it brought the price to a whopping $25.
 Given the price-tag, I was disappointed by my dish.
 The breading on my chicken was less-than crispy, and was borderline soggy.
 The flavours weren’t quite right, and for the price that they charge, I was just expecting it to wow me.

-Overall, I had a decent time at Under The High Wheel.
+Overall, I had only a medium experience at Under The High Wheel.
 A popular item that I saw people getting was the Traditional breakfast which comes with bacon, potatoes, and eggs.
 The price for this dish is $16.50 and the amount of food is quite substantial.
 If I were to come back, I’d probably go for the traditional breakfast or something else because the chicken and waffles aren’t really worth it in my opinion.
 Service was just okay.
 Wish I got black coffee because it seemed unlimited, and given my food took 50 minutes to come, I could have used a few cups.
 I’m not really dying to go back, but given that it’s been an Edmonton staple for numbers of years, maybe give it a try for yourself.
 I hope I went on an off day.